SnosMe/awakened-poe-trade/README.md

 No Administrator rights required

 ### Usage
+- Press `Ctrl + D` to check the price of the item\
+  *Hold `Ctrl` if you do not want the window to close.
+As soon as the cursor is within the window, you can release `Ctrl`.*
-- Press `Ctrl + D` to check the price of the item
+- Press `Ctrl + Alt + D` to check the price of the item\
+  *Opens a window, but does not hide it automatically when moving the mouse*
 - Press `F5` to go to hideout
-- Hold `Ctrl` if you do not want the window to close.
-As soon as the cursor is within the window, you can release `Ctrl`.
-Now, to close the window, press `Esc` or the cross icon in title bar.

 ### Tool end goals
 - One Tool To Rule Them All